rubymaverick/display-case/README.md

 Configuration
 -------------
-Because Rails lazily-loads files, in development mode DisplayCase will search /app/exhibits to load the Exhibits found there.
+Because Rails lazily-loads files in development mode, DisplayCase will search /app/exhibits to load the Exhibits found there.
 If your Exhibits are elsewhere, you can set `DisplayCase.definition_file_paths = ['list/of/directories', 'to/find/exhibits']` in your config/environments/development.rb.